-- 1. Touch Doppler Trace.

-- 2. Use the trackball to move the active caliper to the first measurement point.

-- 3. Press Select to anchor the first point.

-- 4. Use the trackball to move the active caliper along the desired path.
+- 1. Touch Doppler Trace. - 2.
+Use the trackball to move the active caliper to the first measurement point. - Press Select to anchor the first point.
+The system anchors the first caliper and displays a second active cursor. - 4.
+Use the trackball to move the active caliper along the desired path.
 The path will be displayed. - 5.
 Press Select to anchor the second caliper.